Simulation Reset Detection Probability Calculator

 To answer that, the calculator combines four ingredients:

 Mathematically, the model uses a standard rare-event tool: the Poisson process.
 Poisson processes are widely used in reliability engineering, queuing theory, and risk analysis to model counts of random, independent events in time.
-Here we simply apply that same structure to a speculative scenario.
+Here, the same structure is simply applied to a speculative scenario.
+That is why the result is best interpreted as an internally consistent scenario estimate, not as evidence for or against any broader metaphysical claim.

 From anomaly rate to reset probability

-The core idea is to move step by step:
+The core idea is to move step by step instead of treating the final percentage as a black box:

 1. Start with an anomaly rate, the average number of anomalies per year.